SusrithaG1908/RTSignLangTranslation/README.md

----
-title: Real-Time Sign Language Translator
-emoji: 🤟
-colorFrom: purple
-colorTo: blue
-sdk: docker
-app_port: 7860
-tags:
-  - streamlit
-  - sign-language
-  - computer-vision
-  - mediapipe
-  - tensorflow
-  - webrtc
-license: mit
-short_description: Real-time ASL sign language recognition using MobileNetV2
----

-# 🤟 Real-Time Sign Language Translation System
+# 🤟 Sign Language Translator (AI/ML Project)

+**Problem Statement**
+People with hearing and speech impairments use sign language as their primary means of communication.
+However, most people do not understand sign language, leading to communication barriers.
+There is a need for an automated system that can translate sign language gestures into text and speech in real time to facilitate smooth communication.

+**Solution**
 An AI-powered **Sign Language Translator** that recognizes ASL hand gestures from a webcam and converts them into **text** and **speech** in real time.
 Built using **MediaPipe** hand localization, **MobileNetV2** transfer learning, and **temporal smoothing** — achieving **95.3% top-1 accuracy** on a 36-class dataset without GPU acceleration.

-The app **automatically detects its environment** at startup — no configuration needed.
-Run locally and it uses OpenCV + pyttsx3.
-Deploy to Hugging Face or Render and it uses WebRTC + Web Speech API.
+The app automatically detects its environment at startup — no configuration needed.

 ---

 ## 📌 Objectives

 - Design a real-time sign language recognition system operable on consumer hardware (CPU-only)
+- Train a deep learning model to classify hand gestures across 36 classes (A–Z + del, nothing, space)
 - Integrate MediaPipe-based hand localization with a fine-tuned MobileNetV2 classifier
 - Suppress frame-level prediction jitter via sliding-window temporal smoothing
 - Display recognized signs as text and optionally convert to speech